codeanywhere/documentation-old/connections/dropbox.md

 ![dropbox-authorize](images/dropbox-authorize.png "dropbox-authorize")

-If the Dropbox account is added successfully it will appear in your File Explorer with the Dropbox icon.
+If the Dropbox account is added successfully it will appear in your File Explorer with the Dropbox icon!